AnsarIbrahim/Database-Clinic/README.md

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>

-I would like to thank Microverse for proposing this project, and extend my heartfelt thanks to my fellow programmers for their assistance whenever required.
+I would like to thank Microverse for proposing this project, and extend my heartfelt thanks to my coding partner [Supretti](https://github.com/supreeti)

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

-## ❓ FAQ <a name="faq"></a>

 ## 📝 License <a name="license"></a>
-This project is [MIT](https://github.com/ansaribrahim/database_clinic/blob/main/LICENSE) licensed.
+This project is [MIT](./LICENSE) licensed.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>